Audio 1. WELCOME. LA BLANCA LOOKOUT.

 The royal gorges are considered to be the principle routes of the network.
 They connected the summer mountain pastures with the wintering areas of Las Vegas, and other lowlands.

-The Royal Gorge of the Roncaleses, in which were are moving at this moment, at 131 kilometres, is the easternmost, and connects the Pyrenean pastures of the Roncal region with Bardenas.
+The Royal Gorge of the Roncaleses, in which we are moving at this moment with the audioguide, at 131 kilometres, is the easternmost, and connects the Pyrenean pastures of the Roncal region with Bardenas.
 The borders of the gorge are marked by concrete monuments about 40 centimetres in height, with the inscription, “Cda”.
 These are situated in pairs which face each other on either side of the gorge.
-When we pay attention, we can see them along the route to Rincón de las Rallas (the corner of scratches).
+When we pay attention while listening to the audioguide, we can see them along the route to Rincón de las Rallas (the corner of scratches).

 The Royal Gorge of Murillo el Fruto to Salazar, 95 kilometres in length, runs parallel to the Royal Gorge of Roncaleses, from north to south.

-The place in which we find ourselves at this moment is known as “La Cruceta” (The Cross), as this is where two major cattle trails intersect—the Royal Gorge of Roncaleses and La Traviesa, or Crossbeam Number 2.
+The place in which we find ourselves at this moment with the audioguide is known as “La Cruceta” (The Cross), as this is where two major cattle trails intersect—the Royal Gorge of Roncaleses and La Traviesa, or Crossbeam Number 2.